Setsubou/movie-go-backend/README.md

 # Authenticating
 Peform a **POST** request to `/auth/` with username and password as JSON body.
 By default, it comes with dummy account as part of database migration.
 We can use `admin` both as its username and password.

-If successful, JWT Token will stored as cookies with expiry date of one hour from token generation.
+If successful, JWT Token will stored in cookies with expiry date of one hour from token generation.

 # Available API
 `GET /health-check/` -> used to ping the server.
 Token is not required to perform this check.